mirte-robot/mirte-python/README.md

-# Zoef Python API
+# Mirte Python API

-This package provides the API for the Zoef Robot.
-Please read the Zoef documentation.
+This package provides the API for the Mirte Robot.
+Please read the Mirte documentation.